ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - [ADR](https://adr.github.io/), and
 - [RFCs in rust-lang](https://github.com/rust-lang/rfcs).

+We use the template [TEMPLATE.md](TEMPLATE.md).
+Explanations of the template are in [EXPLANATIONS.md](EXPLANATIONS.md).

 Following subsections describe all steps a decision might run through.
-Only two of them are mandatory.
+Each step requires two reviews and the merging of the decision PR.

-In all steps we directly update the decision text with the different opinions.
+In each step we directly update the decision text with the different opinions.
 Discussions should focus on the decision text so that the text evolves with the opinions.

-We use the template [TEMPLATE.md](TEMPLATE.md).
-Explanations of the template are in [EXPLANATIONS.md](EXPLANATIONS.md).

-We use following steps for decision PRs:

 ### Drafts